 Facilities Manager & Managing Partner of Mpact servics

 Sally graduated with a BA in English from Wesleyan University and worked in advertising and public relations in New York and Boston before moving to Marietta in 1992.
-She is married to Scott and they have three children - Abby, a teacher in Brooklyn, Dylan - a student at GCSU, and Anna - at SCAD.
-She enjoys reading, running, cooking and spending time with her family and two golden retrievers.
+She is married to Scott and they have three adult children.
+She enjoys reading, running, cooking, and spending time with her family and pets.

 Susan West began her position as assistant organist at our parish in 1989.
-After several hiatuses, she now has 20+ plus years of service to Holy Innocents’.
+After several hiatuses, she now has 20+ plus years of service with Holy Innocents’.
 She holds a music degree from Pfeiffer College and a nursing degree from Emory University.
-Her full-time position is as an surigal nurse with the Resurgens orthopedic group.
+Her full-time position is as a surgical nurse with the Resurgens orthopedic group.
 In addition to her work here, she and her children, Graycen and Granger, are active members of our community of faith.

 Alexandra (alex) Allen

 Mary - Crawford Esslinger